NethServer/nethsecurity-docs/controller.rst

 ==========

 The NethSecurity controller is an application that can run on `NethServer 8 (NS8) <https://ns.nethserver.org>`_.
-The controller enables to manage multiple NethSecurity installations remotely, called units.
+The controller allows remote control of multiple NethSecurity installations, called units.

 The firewall can operate independently without the need for the controller.
 The controller is an optional component that provides additional management and monitoring capabilities for the firewall.